An open API service indexing awesome lists of open source software.

 ```

-Then you have an executive binary `rust-rpxy/target/release/rpxy`.
+Then you have an executable binary `rust-rpxy/target/release/rpxy`.

 ### Package Installation for Linux (RPM/DEB)

-You can find the Jenkins CI/CD build scripts for `rpxy` in the [./build](./.build) directory.
+You can find the Jenkins CI/CD build scripts for `rpxy` in the [./.build](./.build) directory.

 Prebuilt packages for Linux RPM and DEB are available at [https://rpxy.gamerboy59.dev](https://rpxy.gamerboy59.dev), provided by [@Gamerboy59](https://github.com/Gamerboy59).